Complete product redesign & growth

 Learnings

 Balancing aspirational designs with MVP realities enables rapid releases that can be continuously refined through data-driven iterations.
+Knowing which features to include in initial launch versus defer for future development kept the project moving forward while maintaining quality.

 Proactively advocating qualitative insights with stakeholders and conducting iterative testing strengthens design decisions and aligns products with real user needs.
+The homepage redesign succeeded because we validated concepts with users before committing to full development.

 Early, detailed handoffs and ongoing communication with developers are crucial to smooth implementation and reducing costly revisions post-launch.
+Working closely with the engineering team throughout—not just during handoff—prevented misalignment and technical surprises.